Pseudomoaner/VicsekDemo/README.md

   * eta: The amount of noise in the system
   * nu: The velocity of the agents

+If you have problems closing the application, click the 'Freeze' button beforehand.

 For more details on the Vicsek model and its implementation, see the 'Notes.pdf' document.

 ## References